 Here a little, there a little.

 So building one thing upon another we take what we read in the first three words of Genesis 1:1 and consider 1 John 1:5-7

 5 This is the message which we have heard from Him and declare to you, that Elohim is light and in Him is no darkness at all.

 6 If we say that we have fellowship with Him, and walk in darkness, we lie and do not practice the truth.

 7 But if we walk in the light as He is in the light, we have fellowship with one another, and the blood of Yahshua haMaschiach His Son cleanses us from all sin.

-The Father tells us what is done in the day and what is done in the night.
+The Father tells us that Light is day and that is when work is done by man. is done in the day and what is done in the night.

 Psalms 104:20-23 ISR98